Svetlana Kitić

-Svetlana Kitić (Светлана Китић, born 19 June 1960) is a Bosnian Serb retired professional handball player who competed at the 1980 and 1984 Summer Olympics for Yugoslavia, and was part of the Bosnia and Herzegovina national team in the early 2000s.
+Svetlana Kitić (Светлана Китић, born 19 June 1960) is a retired professional handball player who competed at the 1980 and 1984 Summer Olympics for Yugoslavia, and was part of the Bosnia and Herzegovina national team in the early 2000s.
 In 2010, she was voted the best female handball player ever by the IHF.

 Biography

-Kitić was born in Tuzla Bosnia and Herzegovina, later in her career she returned to Bosnia and Herzegovina after the war, and simultaneously coached and played for Sarajevo based handball club Željezničar and later for Jedinstvo, club from her hometown Tuzla and where she started professional career in handball as 16-year-old girl.
+Kitić was born in Tuzla Bosnia and Herzegovina, in a Bosnian Serb family.
+Later in her career she returned to Bosnia and Herzegovina after the war, and simultaneously coached and played for Sarajevo based handball club Željezničar and later for Jedinstvo, club from her hometown Tuzla and where she started professional career in handball as 16-year-old girl.
 Moreover, she played together with her eldest daughter Mara Bogunović on Jedinstvo's first team.
 In 2002, she entered Bosnian women's national handball team which took part in qualifications for 2003 World Championship in Zagreb.
 Bosnia with Kitić reached the barrage but failed to qualify.
 After that Kitić took the role of Director of Bosnian women's national handball team and served between 2006 and 2008.

 She last played for Radnički in Belgrade, Serbia.

 In 1980 she won the silver medal with the Yugoslav team.
 She played all five matches and scored 29 goals.
 Four years later she won the gold medal as member of the Yugoslav team.
 She played all five matches and scored 22 goals.
 In all her representative career she played 202 matches and scored the incredible number of 911 goals.
-She was voted World Player of the Year 1988 by the International Handball Federation.
+She was voted World Player of the Year 1988 by the International Handball Federation in the inaugural edition of the award.